-Good governance needs to be front and center, as is getting key internal stakeholders on board because both IT and operations need to be on the same page.
-By ensuring that IT has endorsed the RPA product, it will help alleviate internal issues.
+Good governance needs to be front and center, as does getting key internal stakeholders on board because both IT and operations need to be on the same page.
+Ensuring that IT has endorsed the RPA product will help alleviate internal issues.
 Choosing one preferred offering is another best practice to consider because it deters mavericks from buying different tools to use under the IT radar.

 Fundamentally, using RPA to transfer from legacy apps to cloud-based ones does not pose more of a challenge versus using RPA to automate on-premises processes.
 Individual use cases should be evaluated to determine if an API integration or RPA is more applicable.

-"In some cases, both APIs and RPA can work together to complete workflow and the design of the agent experience," said Gomez.
+"In some cases, both APIs and RPA can work together to complete workflow and the design of the agent experience," Gomez said.

 Future state: RPA development for multi-cloud